This article was updated by the Great British Mag content team on 6 September 2022

 - Join a social event.
 A big part of Freshers is making new friends, so put yourself out there!
 Join a creative workshop, watch a movie, take a day trip to a nearby theme park, attend a concert, or go to a party.
 Your university will make sure that there’s lots to do!
 But be warned – there will be a lot of alcohol.

 Freshers isn’t all fun and games.
 This is also the time to make sure that you’ve sorted out the business side of things, like registering with your university, meeting your tutors, and taking guided tours of your department and library.

 It’s important that you attend all the meetings organised by your course tutors and your department – this is where you’ll learn more about what your teachers expect from you.
 Be sure to introduce yourself to your lecturers and your new classmates.

 Finally, don’t get careless with your things.
 Make sure that your valuables are stashed somewhere safe, and keep your doors and windows locked when you aren’t home.
 Check if your travel insurance policy covers your belongings.
 Your university may also have an insurance policy that automatically covers you.
 If they don’t, however, you should look into getting one.

 It’s certainly meant to be!
 Universities do their best to make sure that there are lots and lots of activities so that everyone has something to enjoy.
 Many people say that Freshers is the best week of university and love to tell stories about all the crazy, fun, and occasionally stupid things that they did during their first week at university.

-You may find that, despite your best efforts, you feel too jet-lagged or homesick to really have fun at Freshers.
+You may also feel homesick.
 People may tell you that Freshers is supposed to be the best week of your life, but don’t feel bad if it isn’t.
 Remember, it’s only your first week at university.
 You’ll have lots of other chances to make friends, have fun, and explore your new home.
 You don’t have to do it all in one week.